hindu-comm/weblogs/manasataramgini/2015/04/2015-04-29_upakatha-of-previous-sulapurue1b9a3a-catvarakam-2.md

 state he could not satiate himself satisfactorily with that honey and tried to lick more of it.
 Then he saw white and black rodents gnawing away the roots of the tree on which the hive was situated.
-Thus, he remained suspended from the wall of the waterhole fearing the snake beneath, the elephant-like animal above, the angry bees, and the fear of the tree coming crashing down upon its roots being cut away by the rodents.
+Thus, he remained suspended fromthe wall of the waterhole fearing the snake beneath, the elephant-like animal above, the angry bees, and the fear of the tree coming crashing down upon its roots being cut away by the rodents.
 Even if he did make it out, he still had the snakes in the